Senegalia megaladena: Uses

 In Cambodia the leaves are eaten raw or cooked as a vegetable, while the roots and bark are used to poison fish.

 The plant is used to a moderate extent by Karen people in Chiang Mai Province, Thailand.
 The bark and roots provide an insecticide smoke, and are pounded to be used as a fish poison.
 The leaves are cooked as a vegetable.
 The leaves and stem are also used to treat itching, either pounded and applied as a liniment or burnt so as to smoke.

 History

 The species was described in 2013 by the team of Bruce Maslin (born 1946), David Stanley Seigler (born 1940), and John Edwin Ebinger (born 1933).

 Maslin is an Australian botanist specialising in Acacia sensu lato.
-They published their article New combinations in Senegalia and Vachellia (Leguminosae:

-Mimosoideae) for Southeast Asia and China in the journal Blumea.
+They published their article New combinations in Senegalia and Vachellia (Leguminosae: Mimosoideae) for Southeast Asia and China in the journal Blumea.

 The indochinensis variety was described in the same publication.

 The French botanist, Nicaise Auguste Desvaux (1784-1856) described the taxa Acacia megaladena in 1814 in the Journal de Botanique, Appliquée à l'Agriculture, à la Pharmacie, à la Médecine et aux Arts (Paris).
 That remained the species name until Acacia was demonstrated to be polyphyletic and the genus Senegalia was accepted.

-The species epithet comes from the Ancient Greek megalos (large) and adenos (gland), alluding to the relatively large petiole gland.
+According to Maslin et al. the species epithet comes from the ancient Greek megalos (large) and adenos (gland), alluding to the relatively large petiole gland.
+The proper word for "gland" is adḗn (ἀδήν) in ancient Greek.